openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-lvm/lvm-configuration.md

 Here we can have volume group of name “lvmvg” created on the nvme disks and want to use this high performing LVM volume group for the applications that need higher IOPS.
 We can use the above SorageClass to create the PVC and deploy the application using that.

 The LVM-LocalPV driver will create the Volume in the volume group “lvmvg” present on the node with fewer of volumes provisioned among the given node list.
 In the above StorageClass, if there provisioned volumes on node-1 are less, it will create the volume on node-1 only.
-Alternatively, we can use `volumeBindingMode`: `WaitForFirstConsumer` to let the k8s select the node where the volume should be provisioned.
+Alternatively, we can use `volumeBindingMode: WaitForFirstConsumer` to let the k8s select the node where the volume should be provisioned.

 The problem with the above StorageClass is that it works fine if the number of nodes is less, but if the number of nodes is huge, it is cumbersome to list all the nodes like this.
 In that case, what we can do is, we can label all the similar nodes using the same key value and use that label to create the StorageClass.